Logo Voyage

 There are two types of Ayurvedic establishments: Ayurvedic hospitals and Ayurveda spas

 Ayurvedic hospitals are for treatment of serious ailments, diseases and disorders.
 They are legally authorised medical centres and formally authorised to prescribe Ayurvedic medicines.
-Many Ayurvedic medicines and oils can be readily purchased without medical prescription since they have an enduring reputation for being free of any significant known side effects.
+Many Ayurvedic medicines and oils can be purchased without medical prescription since they are reputed to be free of any significant known side effects.

 The Ayurveda spas are more suited to rejuvenation.
 Check for the government rating, displayed at the reception.
 This is similar to a star rating for hotels and they are called Green Leaf ratings.
 The more green leaves, the better (and the higher the price).
 Unauthorised massage centres are mainly sex shops in disguise.